aws/aws-pdk/public/docs/content/overview/index.md

 The AWS Prototyping SDK (PDK) provides building blocks for common patterns to help you manage and build your projects.
 Before you get started with PDK, this is a introduction of the core modules.

+For more information on these modules, refer to the [core modules](/public/docs/content/getting_started/core_modules.md) page.

 - nx-monorepo
 - static-website
 - cloudscape-react-ts-website